A trip to Dunster Village is not without its charms – its local small business charms!

 This shop near the Yarn Market is located on Dunster High Street, and consists of an assortment of quality, unique travel accessories and gifts that can be right choices for your home.
 You can find something for all kinds of occasions, including cuddly toys, sheep scarfs, wool lined moccasins, leather moccasins and more at Home Coming.

 If you love antiques and collectables, this shop in the heart of Dunster in the historic West Street is stocked well with the same.
-Chatelaine Antiques is an interesting shop with a decadent feel and you can get various types of items to choose from – such as bronze, brass, copper, antique silver, antique glass, antique ceramics, small antique furniture pieces and much more.
+Chatelaine Antiques is an interesting shop with a vintage feel and you can get various types of items to choose from – such as bronze, brass, copper, antique silver, antique glass, antique ceramics, small antique furniture pieces and much more.

 Dunster News & Gifts